meltano/meltano/docs/src/_getting-started/part3.md

 ## Run the complete pipeline

-To check that everything works together as a pipeline, we clean out once more and run the whole ELT pipeline.
+To check that everything works together as a pipeline, we clean out once more and run the whole pipeline.
 Drop the tap_github.commits and the analytics.authors tables by running

 ```bash
 docker exec meltano_postgres psql -d postgres -U meltano -c 'DROP TABLE tap_github.commits; DROP TABLE analytics.authors;'